jaturken/bulk_updater/README.md

 ## Notes

-- Gem has fairly straightforward logic for gemerating SQL resquest.
+- Gem has fairly straightforward logic for generating SQL request.
 It generates only one type of request(as shown in example).
 - There are limitaions in idea.
 You can not find record by key and update the same key.
 E.g., `columns_to_find` and `columns_to_update` can not intersect.
 - Yet no tests.
 I've just extracted library from real project, it really works, but I still have to idea how to write clean unit tests.
 Any ideas appreciated.
 - Again: any ideas appreciated.